bberrevoets/Berrevoets.Aspire.MailDev/Berrevoets.Aspire.Hosting.MailDev/README.md

 ## Usage example

-Then, in the _Program.cs_ file of `AppHost`, add a MongoDB resource and consume the connection using the following methods:
+Then, in the _Program.cs_ file of `AppHost`, add a MailDev resource and consume the connection using the following methods:

 ```csharp
 var maildev = builder.AddMailDev("maildev");